open-contracting-extensions/ocds_otherRequirements_extension/README.md

 ### 2022-03-09

-* Add `items` to `OtherRequirements.qualificationSystemConditions` and `OtherRequirements.qualificationSystemMethods`
+* Add `items` to the `OtherRequirements.qualificationSystemConditions` and `OtherRequirements.qualificationSystemMethods` objects.

 ### 2020-04-24